Best Places To Stay In Eryri | Snowdonia and North Wales!

 Pretty leaf covered stone building next to an old stone bridge and river in Llanrwst, North Wales

-The famous Tu Hwnt Ir Bont Tearooms next to the river in Llanrwst
+Visit the famous Tu Hwnt Ir Bont Tearooms next to the river in Llanrwst

 Just south of Llanrwst is the Zip World Betws-y-Coed base where action-packed adventure activities - including the Fforest Coaster - are perfect for families and will get the adrenaline racing!